 Coming Again to a Garden Near You: Basil Downy Mildew

 BDM is caused by the oomycete Peronospora belbahrii, a fungal-like organism that reproduces via spores that travel on the breeze.
 It loves warm, humid temperatures (especially warm nights), and spreads when spores are picked up by the wind and land on nearby plants.
-BDM spores don’t like cold weather, and don’t survive over the winter in states like North Carolina where winter temperatures drop below freezing.
+BDM spores don’t like cold weather, and don’t survive through winter in states like North Carolina where temperatures drop below freezing.
 Instead, it spends the winter further south in frost-free areas or in greenhouses.
-When the weather warms, spores catch a ride on the wind and are able to travel long distances across state lines, usually arriving mid to late summer, just as your basil is really thriving.
+When the weather warms, spores catch a ride on the wind and travel surprisingly long distances across state lines, usually arriving mid to late summer.

 How Are Master Gardener Volunteers Helping?

-We extend a special thanks to Johnny’s Selected Seed for donating seed of the BDM resistant cultivars for this trial.
+For more information on basil downy mildew check out this fact sheet.
+We extend a special thanks to Johnny’s Selected Seed for donating seed of the BDM resistant varieties for this trial.